Schwab, Fidelity, other online trading brokerages appear to go dark during huge market sell-off

 At its peak, Charles Schwab saw nearly 15,000 outage reports from users around 9:50 a.m.
 ET, per Downdetector.
 Fidelity and Vanguard saw another 3,800 and 2,900, respectively, closer to 10 a.m.
 ET.

-User reports appeared to fall notably for all three platforms an hour later, but timelines for full recovery wasn't immediately known.
+User reports appeared to fall notably for all three platforms an hour later, but timelines for full recovery weren't immediately known for Schwab and Vanguard.